muiz353/estimating-the-fish-population/README.md

-Estimating the fish population in the five Nordic countries
+# Estimating the fish population in the five Nordic countries

+Final project for the Building AI course

+## Summary

 My project is about estimating the fish population in the five Nordic countries (Denmark, Finland, Iceland, Norway, and Sweden) based on the number of fishermen in each country.
 The project utilizes linear regression methods to find the relationship between the independent variable (number of fishermen) and the dependent variable (fish population).
 This project can assist researchers, managers, and policymakers in monitoring and protecting fisheries resources in the Nordic region.

+## Background
 The problem addressed by my idea is the lack of accurate and up-to-date data on fish populations in the Nordic region.
 This issue frequently arises due to the difficulty in directly calculating or measuring fish populations.
 The problem is significant as fish populations impact ecosystem balance, community well-being, and the national economy.
 My personal motivation is to learn more about fisheries and the environment, as well as how AI can assist in addressing challenges related to these fields.

+## How is it used?
 The process of using my solution is as follows:

 Firstly, I collect data on the number of fishermen and fish populations in the five Nordic countries from various sources, such as government reports, international organizations, or scientific research.